vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 If you want your application to work offline, you should ensure you have not set `hydrate: false` on any of your pages since it will prevent injecting JavaScript into the layout for offline support.

+Unlike the [SvelteKit service worker module](https://kit.svelte.dev/docs#modules-$service-worker), the `vite-plugin-pwa` plugin will allow you to test your webmanifest and custom service worker in dev, check the [Development section](/guide/development) for more details.

 ### Auto Update

 Since SvelteKit uses SSR/SSG, we need to call the `vite-plugin-pwa` virtual module using a dynamic `import`.